Just how do you become an inadvertent author? Well, believe it or not, as the name suggests, it just sort of happened.

 Through Sanchin, I discovered the joy of writing and the peril of self-editing.
 Then, much to my surprise, I ended up with a novel on Amazon.

 Even more surprising was the response to it.
-I’ve sold way more copies than I ever expected and I still get emails from people asking when the next one is due out.
+I’ve sold way more copies than I ever expected.

-If you want to follow the progress of the second novel, pop over to my Facebook page and join me.
+If you want to follow the progress of the latest novel, pop over to my Facebook page and join me.
 I’d love to see you there.